EranOfek/AstroPack/matlab/doc/autogen/class_functions_md/astro.spec.InterpLC.md

     Reliable: 2

+### Functions List

+    InterpLC - Interpolant from a time series of photometric observations in one band Package: astro.spec Description: Given a time series of observations take at a single band return an interpolant that allows to calculate the magnitude in each time within observations range. unitTest - InterpLC.unitTest

 ### InterpLC

-Interpolant from a time series of photometric observations in one band Package: astro.spec Description: Given a time series of observations take at a single band return an interpolant that allows to calculate the magnitude
+Interpolant from a time series of photometric observations in one band Package: astro.spec Description: Given a time series of observations take at a single band return an interpolant that allows to calculate the magnitude in each time within observations range.